mehdiraized/noa_jalali_datepicker/README.md

 # Noa Jalali DatePicker

 A modern, Persian (Jalali) date picker for React applications with full Tailwind CSS support.
-This date picker provides a sleek and user-friendly interface for selecting dates with extensive customization options.
+This date picker provides a sleek and user-friendly interface for selecting dates with extensive customization options. **Fully compatible with Tailwind CSS v4 and above.**

 ## Demo